-- Brown Sugar Banana Bread – This banana bread uses brown sugar (instead of granulated white sugar) and has a delicious brown sugar crust on top of the bread.
+- Brown Sugar Banana Bread – This banana bread idea uses brown sugar (instead of granulated white sugar) and has a delicious brown sugar crust on top of the bread.

 - Butterscotch Banana Bread – Just in time for the holidays… a recipe for some delicious butterscotch banana bread.
 Your guests & family will love it.